York, Pennsylvania: Architecture

 Other notable buildings include the Laurel-Rex Fire Company House, Forry House, Farmers Market, Barnett Bobb House, Cookes House, United Cigar Manufacturing Company building, Stevens School, York Dispatch Newspaper Offices, and York Armory.

 The city is also home to four national historic districts: Fairmount Historic District, Northwest York Historic District, Springdale Historic District, and York Historic District.

+In 2025, York's downtown streets were recognized by Reader's Digest as among the 20 most beautiful in the U.S.

 Fairgrounds and vendors

 Much of York's culture represents the city's evolving role as an agricultural and industrial center.
 The historic York State Fair, which claims to be the country's oldest, traces its roots to 1765.
 It runs every year in late July for ten days, encompassing an entire week and two weekends.
 In addition to typical fair attractions, such as rides, games and contests, it also wins regional recognition for hosting many musical artists, such as Alabama, Gretchen Wilson, Carrie Underwood, Toby Keith, and Lynyrd Skynyrd.

 The fairgrounds, branded the York Expo Center, also hosts the annual National Street Rod Association Street Rod Nationals East, the largest annual street rod event in the Eastern US.
 The event brings thousands of street rods into the city for a few days in June.
 On Friday afternoons of the event, the city holds a parade through the center of the city for participating vehicles.

 York City Recreation and Parks helps sponsor the Olde York Street Fair each year on Mothers Day, the second Sunday of May – a tradition since the early 1980s.
 In recent years, more than 150 art, craft and food vendors have lined Market and George streets.
 Average attendance was 60,000 people as of 2004, according to city officials.